eugenevanstaden/nodejs-typescript-starter-project/README.md

  - Use cookie-session
  - Use csurf (Anti forgery token)
 - Use socket.io ??? => maybe a different template
-- Use Tslint
 - Use bluebird
-- Use debug
 - Use express-validation
 - use mocha ... ???
-- Use nodemon
 - Use cookieParser
 - Use methodOverride
 - Use flash